-In December 2019 the council established a wholly owned subsidiary - IWight Homes Ltd with 2 directors appointed from the council's senior management team.
-The council will have complete control over the strategic and operational decisions of the subsidiary and this is the subject of a more detail disclosure in the group accounts note 42.
+In December 2019 the council established a wholly owned subsidiary - IWight Homes Ltd with 1 Director appointed from the councils senior management team.
+The council will have complete control over the strategic and operational decisions of the subsidiary, and this is the subject of a more detail disclosure in the group accounts note 42.